Fair Algorithms for Hierarchical Agglomerative Clustering: Performing Fair HAC

 \subsection{Results on Toy Data}

 We generate two-dimensional data from a uniform distribution ($[0,250]$) for our toy example and there are $25$ points in total ($n$) and $k = 4$.
 Clusters are denoted in Figure 1 using 4 colors (red, green, blue, and yellow).

-Moreover, there are two protected groups, denoted by $\circ$ and $\times$, with ideal proportions denoted by $\phi_{\circ} = 0.56$ and $\phi_{\times} = 0.44$, respectively.
+There are two protected groups, denoted by $\circ$ and $\times$, with ideal proportions denoted by $\phi_{\circ} = 0.56$ and $\phi_{\times} = 0.44$, respectively.
 Therefore, a fair distribution of protected groups across clusters should be to (more, or less) balance them, as $\phi_{\circ} \approx \phi_{\times} \approx 0.5$.
 Also, $\mathcal{Z}_{\alpha}(x) = \theta_1 x + \alpha_0$ and $\mathcal{Z}_{\beta}(x) = \theta_2 x + \beta_0$.
 As mentioned above, we run FHAC (Algorithm 1) iteratively and estimate hyperparameters, and then compare how fair the final clusters are for vanilla single-linkage HAC and single-linkage FHAC.
 The values of the parameters are as follows: $\alpha_0 = 1.0, \theta_1 = 5.0, \beta_0 = 11.031, \theta_2 = 0.1826$.
 Moreover, MFC for vanilla HAC with single-linkage is $1.12$, and for FHAC with single-linkage is $0.38$.
 Thus, we find that the fairness achieved by our algorithm is much better, and we obtain proportionally fair clusters as a result.
 The clusters for traditional HAC are shown in Figure 1(a), and for our proposed FHAC are shown in Figure 1(b).
 Visually, it is easy to see that clusters in Figure 1(b) are more well-balanced than in Figure 1(a), where the red cluster has a large number of points, and the yellow cluster has only 1 point.
 Figure 1(b) instead has all points from each of the two protected groups distributed according to their ideal proportions.